SLO42/Camagru/README.md

 This application was made with React Frontend with Firebase Serverless Backend.

-you can find the app hosted on [Heroku](https://blooming-fjord-24130.herokuapp.com/gallery)
+You can find the app hosted on [Heroku](https://blooming-fjord-24130.herokuapp.com/gallery)

-we use:
+Packages (incase you were curious):

 - Frontend:
   - [Material-ui/core ^4.0.0](https://material-ui.com/)